Owl4444/Owl4444.github.io/blog/content/Posts/2024/November/20241114145726 - BLG - How CHM Files Are Used and Misused by Bad People.md

 ```

 #### Start.html
 This is the first file that gets rendered.
 The `Command` here is `ShortCut`.
-An object with id `x` is created as a button which handles the shortcut.
+A `Button` object with id `x` is created as a button which handles the shortcut.
 One of the item being a command to run `mshta.exe` to execute the `9.html`.
 Unfortunately, I am not able to find the original `9.html` on VirusTotal.
 However, that gives a really good idea about how `chm` files are used as part of the chain when delivering malware.

 ```html
 <HTML>